Unexplainable or Not with Wyatt Cenac

 And today they're using a private jet rather than the propeller plane.

-So he told me this is like the most environmentally conscious way to have a private jet is to use it to fight climate change sure and then occasionally you like go to an island and party with like right taking air samples where where's that carbon going this plane this plane has to land oh it just happened to land in my orca oh no
+So he told me this is like the most environmentally conscious way to have a private jet is to use it to fight climate change.
+Sure.

-and so yeah they're using it to hunt down carbon sinks and find the rest of this missing carbon because there's still another billion and a half tons out there that we don't know where it it is.
+And so, yeah, they're using it to hunt down carbon sinks and find the rest of this messing carbon because there's still another billion and a half tons out there that we don't know where it is.

 I guess we both learned something today.